NetSamurai/phpMongoDB/README.md

 3. Install VS Code, use default options, add context to path. https://code.visualstudio.com/
 4. Open VS code & update as needed.
 5. Unzip https://netspace.in/netspace.in/assets/phpWithMongoDB.zip to a a folder you want to be the workspace.
-6. Open the extracted folder, and right click `phpWithMongoDB` folder and select run with (VS) Code.
+6. Open the extracted folder, and right click `phpWithMongoDB` folder and select `Run with (VS) Code`.
 7. On left pane, click `docker-compose.yaml`.
 8. **For first time installs of Visual Studio Code Only**, it may ask you in the bottom right corner of Visual Studio code to get `Docker` and `WSL` extension for VS Code- click yes.
-9. In VS Code, again open folder like in step 5 if not already open.
-10. In VS Code, again open `docker-compose.yaml`.
+If this is needed, close VS Code after it's done installing, and repeat Step 6 and 7 after.
-11. In VS Code, on the top menu bar, open a `Terminal > New Terminal`
+11. In VS Code, on the top menu bar, open a `Terminal > New Terminal`.
 12. In VS Code terminal, Clear docker cache by running:
 ```
 docker system prune -f